-conf_state A flag that, on the function's return, indicates

-whether confidentiality was applied or not.
+conf_state A flag that, on the function's return, indicates whether confidentiality was applied or not.
 If non-zero, confidentiality, message origin authentication, and integrity services were applied.
 If zero, only message-origin authentication and integrity were applied.
 Specify NULL if not required.

-output_message_buffer The buffer for the wrapped message.
-After the application is done with the message, it must release this buffer with gss_release_buffer().
+done with the message, it must release this buffer with

+gss_release_buffer().

-Unlike $gss_get_mic()$, $gss_wrap()$ wraps the message and its MIC together in the outgoing message, so the function that transmits them need be called only once.
-On the other end, $gss_unwrap()$ will extract the message (the MIC is not visible to the application).
+Unlike gss_get_mic(), gss_wrap() wraps the message and its MIC together in the outgoing message, so the function that transmits them need be called only once.
+On the other end, gss_unwrap() will extract the message (the MIC is not visible to the application).

 gss_wrap() returns GSS_S_COMPLETE if the message was successfully wrapped.
 If the requested QOP was not valid, it returns GSS_S_BAD_QOP.
-"Sending the Data" on page 74 (listing in "call_server()" on page 87) shows an example of gss_wrap() being used.
-For more information, see the gss_wrap(3GSS) man page.
+"Sending the Data" on page 73 (listing in "call_server()" on page 87) shows an example of gss wrap() being used.
+For more information, see the gss wrap(3GSS) man page.